elasticio/api-docs/source/includes/_components.md

-## Update component access
+## Update component

-This resource allows you to changing component's access level from `team` to `tenant`.
+This resource allows you to do two things:

-Please note, that this action is irreversible i.e. API does not allow to change `access` back to `team`.
+1. Change component's access level from `team` to `tenant`.
+(Please note, that this action is irreversible i.e. API does not allow to change `access` back to `team`.)
+2. Change component's whitelisted contract ids

 > Example Request: